 John collaborated with the German fish specialist Marcus Bloch in Berlin, sending him fishes in spirit by the ship load.
 His notes on the difficulties with finding containers, arrack, and corks is worth examining!
 Remarkably many of his specimens are still held at the Natural History Museum in Berlin.
 Bloch named some fishes after John (including the genus Johnius) and it would appear that John had a native artist draw some specimens.
 Unfortunately there appears to be no trace of any original drawings by Indians in the archives of the museum in Berlin.

-the monogram of the Danish King Frederik IV
+The New Jerusalem Church with the monogram of the Danish King Frederik IV |

 Another collector who worked in this colonial Danish region was a man with the impressive name of Dagobert Karl de Daldorff.
 Daldorff died somewhere in Calcutta, I doubt anyone has found much about his life there...
-Interestingly Fabricius named a dragonfly species collected by Daldorff as Tholymis tillarga - people looking at the etymology of "Tillarga" have apparently drawn a blank - given its abdomen colour I wonder if it is from Thilak - thilaka - somehow Latinized as tillarga
+Interestingly Fabricius named a dragonfly species collected by Daldorff as Tholymis tillarga - people looking at the etymology of "Tillarga" have apparently drawn a blank - given its abdomen colour I wonder if it is from Thilak - thilaka - somehow Latinized as tillarga.

 Here is a comment from Endersby and Fliedner (2015) :